 Compare yourself with who you were yesterday, Not with who someone else is todayun-known

-The comparison is already unfair because clearly there factors that made him earn that much and you didn’t which are very likely out of your control considering you did the same thing
+The comparison is already unfair because clearly, it shows as if you are not progressing and there factors that made him earn that much and you didn’t which are very likely to be out of your control considering you did the same thing

-You can use the internet, documentaries on TV, magazines, books as they can all be sources of information or for what you are learning
+You can use the internet, documentaries on TV, magazines, books as they can all be sources of information or you could enroll in a training program

 It can take you an hour to a year to learn something new based on your learning speed, how you are learning, time allocated to the learning and what you are learning

 Well that concludes our process of how you can learn something new, useful and practical every day